tonychangmsu/flowFromImages/README.md

 To estimate flow using regression use 'mainAnalysis_regression.R'

-Original images are accessed from flickr and stored in the /img directory Subsetted and processed images can be viewed as png files in the /img/imagePNGs directory (see below for examples)
+Original images are accessed from flickr and stored in the /img directory Subsetted and processed images can be viewed as png files in the /img/imagePNGs directory (see below for examples - estimated flow from a nearby gage is the last number in each image).

 ## Low flow images
 ![Screenshot](images_2_wPred_RegressionFALSE.png)